Brian Ferentz: Public housing controversy

 While on scholarship at Iowa, Ferentz lived in Section 8 housing—the only such housing in Iowa City designated for low income Iowans.
-As reported in 2005 by the Des Moines Register and ESPN's Outside the Lines, Ferentz and several other Iowa players paid "little to no rent" in publicly-subsidized housing set aside for poor families, elderly people, and those with disabilities.
+As reported in 2005 by the Des Moines Register and ESPN's Outside the Lines, Ferentz and several other Iowa players paid "little to no rent" in publicly subsidized housing set aside for poor families, elderly people, and those with disabilities.
 His father Kirk was making approximately $2 million at the time and was the state's highest-paid public employee.
 As part of his scholarship, Brian Ferentz received $700 per month for housing and other expenses.

 Politicians including U.S. senator Tom Harkin and John Weicher, head of the Section 8 program for the Department of Housing and Urban Development, called for investigations and an end to the loophole.
 "I consider it to be an abuse of (the Section 8 housing program) if people who do not really need help are displacing the many who truly do need it," Harkin said in a statement.
 "It's a huge loophole that absolutely has to be fixed," said Linda Couch, deputy director for the National Low-Income Housing Association.
 "Hundreds of thousands of people have been on waiting lists for this kind of housing across the country, some of them for years."

 Brian's father Kirk deferred on the issue of housing his players, stating "to me, that's somebody else's job.
 That's not mine."
 Kirk Ferentz said he wanted to treat his son the same as any other player, though he expected some scrutiny.
 "When Brian made the decision to go to Iowa, he was fully aware that he may not just be treated like Joe Smith," Kirk Ferentz said.
 "But there are some advantages, too.
 And those outweigh the disadvantages."
 Ferentz also said his Brian wasn't given much financial aid.
 "His income is not very significant, I can assure you that," Ferentz said.
 "Maybe people get a heck of an allowance from home.
 I can tell you he doesn't."

 Personal life

-Ferentz was born March 28, 1983, in Iowa City, Iowa.
-From 1996 to 1998 while his father Kirk Ferentz was the offensive line coach for the Baltimore Ravens, he attended Gilman School in Baltimore, Maryland, for two years.
-After his father became head football coach at the University of Iowa, he completed his high school studies at Iowa City High School graduating in the spring of 2001.
-He and his wife Nikki have three daughters and a son.
+Ferentz and his wife Nikki have three daughters and a son.
 His parents are Kirk and Mary Ferentz and his siblings are Kelly, Joanne, James, and Steven.